TeriusProject/adf/README.md

 - [ ] Improve Makefiles and build pipeline.
 Wouldn't it be nice to add a `configure` script to make build and install procedures cross-platform, as well as Github actions?
 - [ ] Extend the support to `valgrind` and `GNU gprof`.
 Currently the script `./memtest` only works for `leaks` (macOS).
 - [ ] Improve efficiency (speed and memory usage).
-- [ ] Bindings for the most common languages: Java, Python (via Cython) and Javascript/Typescript (vis WebAssembly).
+- [ ] Bindings for the most common languages: Java, Python (via Cython) and Javascript/Typescript (via WebAssembly).
 - [ ] Add SIMD support for Intel Intrinsics and ARM Neon.
 The development is already ongoing in a separate private repository.
 Once the first release will be ready, it will be linked into this one.
 - [ ] Improve factory functions.
 Probably we have to wait a bit in order to see how we could make them easier to use.